-In future work, this pipeline could be adapted for other historical or modern person identification tasks by incorporating a domainspecific database and tagging features in a context-specific manner.
+In future work, Photo Sleuth's pipeline could be adapted for other historical or modern person identification tasks by incorporating a domain-specific database and tagging features in a contextspecific manner.
 For example, to identify criminal suspects in surveillance footage or locate missing persons from social media photos, an initial seed database of identified portraits with biographical data could be fed to the system.
 The user interface could be tuned, with the guidance of subject matter experts, to support tagging relevant photo metadata and visual clues like distinctive tattoos, clothing styles, and environmental features.
 These tags could similarly be linked to search filters to narrow down candidates after face recognition.
 Especially in high-stakes domains like these examples, where both false positives and false negatives can have life-altering impacts, it would be critical for experts in law enforcement or human rights investigation to oversee the person identification process.

-7 CONCLUSION
+9 CONCLUSION

 Photo Sleuth attempts to address the challenge of identifying people in historical portraits.
 We present a novel person identification pipeline that combines crowdsourced human expertise and automated face recognition with contextual information to help users identify unknown Civil War soldier portraits.
 We demonstrate this approach by building a web platform, Photo Sleuth, on top of this pipeline.
-We show that Photo Sleuth's pipeline has enabled identification of dozens of unknown photos and encouraged a sustainable model for long-term volunteer contribution.
+We launched Photo Sleuth as a free public website, and through two evaluations of real-world usage, we show that Photo Sleuth's pipeline has enabled identification of dozens of unknown photos and encouraged a sustainable model for long-term volunteer contribution.
+We also present results from a benchmarking study.
 Our work opens doors for exploring new ways for building person identification systems that look beyond face recognition and leverage the complementary strengths of human and artificial intelligence.